DNWMNCR/JavaForSmallTeams/tests/900_testing_FAQS.md

 It depends.

-The built in :-
+The built in:

 ```java
 @Test(expected = FooException.class)
 public void shouldThrowFooExceptionWhenFeelsLikeIt
 ```

 Is concise and suffices for simple scenarios, but has a gotcha.
-If the test method exercises more than one method of the testee the expectation applies to the whole test method, rather than the specific interaction with the testee that is expected to throw it.
+If the test method exercises more than one method of the testee, the expectation applies to the whole test method rather than the specific interaction with the testee that is expected to throw it.

-If data held within the exception is important it is also not possible to assert on it with this method.
+If data held within the exception is important, it is also not possible to assert on it with this method.

-The traditional solution is to use a try catch block.
+The traditional solution is to use a try catch block:

 ```java
 @Test